aspencoyle/aspencoyle.github.io/_posts/2024-10-01-October_posts.md

 First draft of the thesis is DONE!!!!!!
 Holy moly, really moving fast on this thing.
 Really happy with how fast I'm making progress.

+**Monday, October 28th**

+Spent today in a bunch of meetings!
+FISH 250 meeting -> SAFS DEI working group meeting -> College of the Environment queer meetup -> office hours

+In my spare time, I graded papers for FISH 250 (Lab 4)

 Up next:
 - Continue reading Linux book
 - Schedule committee meeting